c0pp1/ScientificComputing4PhyicsStudents-projects/00-docker_install/DockerOnLinux.md

 - [Install Docker engine](#12-docker-engine-cli)

 ### 1.1 Docker Desktop (GUI)
 Docker Desktop is available for Ubuntu/Debian based distributions, Red Hat Enterprise Linux (RHEL) and Fedora.
 There is also an experimental package for ArchLinux but this is not officially supported.
-We will provide instructions for Ubuntu and Arch Linux (my personal system), for other systems refer to the [official documentation](https://docs.docker.com/desktop/setup/install/linux/).
+We will provide instructions for Ubuntu, Arch Linux, and Fedora.
+For other systems refer to the [official documentation](https://docs.docker.com/desktop/setup/install/linux/).

 #### 1.1.1 Ubuntu
 Be sure to be on Ubuntu 22.04, 24.04 or the latest non-LTS and to have `gnome-terminal` installed if you are a non-gnome DE.
 Recommended approach to install Docker Desktop on Ubuntu:
 1. Set up Docker's package repository.
     ```bash
     # Add Docker's official GPG key: